Definition

 Build for reuse

-Where reuse is not possible, provide evidence of which systems across government have been investigated (specifically the usage, users, scale, and security classification of the system), demonstrate how any new investment may be extensible and operationalised for reuse, and highlight potential benefits to agencies seeking similar capabilities.
+Where reuse is not possible, provide evidence of which systems across government have been investigated.
+Include details on the usage, users, scale, and security classification of the system.
+Demonstrate how any new investments may be extensible and operationalised for reuse.
+Highlight potential benefits to agencies seeking similar capabilities.

 -